Cyananthus formosus

-Cyananthus formusus is a species of perennial flowering plant in the family Campanulaceae.
+Cyananthus formosus is a species of perennial flowering plant in the family Campanulaceae.
 It is native to grassy slopes and forests of northwest Yunnan in China.
 In Mandarin the species is known as 美丽蓝钟花 (mei li lan zhong hua).
 Originally described by Ludwig Diels in 1912 in the Notes of the Royal Botanical Garden Edinburgh, the species is a small, blue-flowered plant suitable for Alpine gardens.

 Description

 Cyananthus formosus grows to be less than 10 cm tall once mature.
 Its flowers are a dark violet-blue color and are 2.5-4 cm in diameter.

 The roots are similar to those of carrots and can be up to 1 cm wide.
 Its rootstock is robust and is often branched.
 It has persistent scales which are linear or lance-like and 3.3-5 mm in size.
 The stems grow in dense tufts and can grow lying down or reaching upwards.
 They are a pale purple color, slender in width, and anywhere from 5-25 cm long.
 They are simple or have short branches.

 The leaves alternate along the stem, and the lowest leaves on the stem are scale-like.
 The leaf blade is oval or rhombus shaped and measures 3-9 mm by 2-6 mm.
 The underside of the leaf has dense white hairs, while the upper side either has sparse white hairs or is wholly free of hairs.
 The base of the leaf has an obtuse or somewhat truncate shape; the edges are curled back and are finely notched with three to five lobes; the apex is also truncate.
 The leafstalk is 2-7 mm long.

 The flowers are large, ranging from 2.5-4 cm in diameter.
 They are solitary on the ends of the main stems and branches, and have a whorl of four or five leaves surrounding them.
 The pedicels are 3-5 mm long.
 The calyx is densely covered with long stiff hairs of a pal brown color.
 The tube is cylindrical and 7-12 mm long.
 The lobes are triangular or nearly so, measuring 4-6 mm by 2-3.5 mm in size, with both sides having hairs.
 The ovary has five locii and is nearly as long as the calyx tube and the style is extended up to the throat of the corolla.

 Cyananthus formosus is similar to Cyananthus delavayi.
 The color of their flowers are particularly similar, being almost the same shade of deep violet-blue.
 However, C. formosus is noticeably larger, among other minor differences.